lun0522/lighter/README.md

 size, it will create a new buffer internally.
 Otherwise, it reuses the old buffer.
 For example, when we want to display the frame rate per-second, we need to render one rectangle for each digit, but the digits and the number of digits may always change, so we can take advantage of this buffer.
-We don't use the staging buffer since it is dynamic.

 These two buffers are usually managed by high-level wrappers (model renderer and text renderer), and the user may not need to directly instantiate them.